-IT environments used to be nearly monolithic.
+IT environments used to be monolithic.
 It used to be enough to rely on point solutions for scheduling tasks, with custom scripts and in-house tools to automate processes between applications.
-But as environments become more distributed and diverse, those point solutions and custom scripts inevitably lead to a host of problems:
+But as environments become more distributed and diverse, those point solutions and custom scripts are becoming liabilities.

-For example, digital performance problems can quickly crash websites during unexpected surges in e-commerce traffic.
-Reliability and extensibility are key.
+For example, digital performance problems can quickly crash websites during surges in e-commerce traffic.
+Reliability and elasticity are key.

 As environments continue to grow and diversify, IT organizations must implement solutions that centralize control of automated processes and systems.

-In order to centralize control over automated processes, an automation solution must be able to integrate a variety of disparate applications across different technology systems.
+In order to centralize control over automated processes, an automation solution must be able to connect to disparate tools across different technology systems.
 This can be accomplished in 4 ways.

 - Platform-agnostic connectors for common IT tasks such as file transfers, database connections, and software installations.